Ajayi108/Ajayi108/README.md

 ## Hi there 👋
+- 🌱 I’m currently Studying at technische hochschule deggendorf
+- 📫 How to reach me: ajayi.ikponmwosa108@gmail.com

 <!--
 **Ajayi108/Ajayi108** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.